 Despite its advantages, the adoption of sugarcane plastic comes with considerations that must be addressed to fully leverage its potential:

-- Processing energy: While sugarcane plastic reduces carbon emissions in its lifecycle, the energy required for its processing and polymerization must be kept in mind.
-The environmental benefits are maximized when renewable energy sources power these processes.
+- Processing energy: While it reduces carbon emissions over its lifecycle, the energy required for processing must ideally come from renewable sources.

 - Market integration: Integrating sugar cane plastic into the global supply chain poses challenges, including scaling production to meet demand and ensuring compatibility with existing recycling facilities and standards.